heycarsten/personal-page/app/pages/tools-and-processes.md

 I do not have an external monitor at the moment, I plan to get one in the future when I am able.

 I have not included "tech stack" stuff here: programming languages, frameworks, libraries.
 This stuff is forever in flux, sure I have my core knowledge of Ruby, JavaScript, Rails, Ember, Node, Python, etc. but I'm also interested in Rust, Elixir, TypeScript, React, Elm, Go, and so much more!
 I consider it my job to be open to working with any technology in the appropriate context.

-## Me outside of tech

-I have a lot of other interests outside of software and related technologies.
-Above all I enjoy spending time with my family and my friends, sharing stories, discussing topics; just existing together.

-I’m a cyclist.
-I ride on-road, off-road, and track.
-I ride socially for fun, for fitness, to commute, to challenge myself, to connect with the natural world, and sometimes to reconnect with myself.
-I belong to [Cascade Cycling](https://instagram.com/cascade_cycling), a grassroots cycling club some friends found, we hang out at [Grupetto](https://instagram.com/grupettolife) a lot… it’s maybe kind of a problem 🤪

-I’m a motorist.
-I love vehicles, I enjoy driving, I’m excited by the auto industry.
-I think electric vehicles are the future, and I think tractor pulls are a part of that future too.
-I love tinkering with automobiles, I restored and customized a 1989 Chevrolet S-10 in the early 2000s.
-It was one of the most resonating learning experiences I’ve had in my life, and it demystified so many things.

-I’m a cook.
-Food is important to me, it nourishes me, it excites me, it comforts me, relaxes me.
-Food connects me to people, memories, cultures, and places.
-Erin does 95% of the cooking in our household, she’s one of the best cooks I know.
-We love to host parties and share our food and drink with all who can come.

-I’m an outdoorsman.
-I find gardening very satisfying.
-Hiking through the Dundas Valley, seeing interesting plants and mushrooms growing.
-Observing all of the different cycles of plants, animals, and insects throughout the year.
-I’m very interested in trees, they fascinate me with their mycorrhizal networks and defense systems.
-In another life I totally might have been an arborist.
-I’ve never hunted, but I’d be curious to observe an experienced hunter one day.

-I’m an artist.
-I think we all are.
-I love music of many forms: techno, jazz, metal, punk, hardcore, dancehall, hip hop, classical.
-I enjoy visual art, and design of many styles and tastes.
-I am fascinated by all of the different ways we can communicate our emotions, intentions, fears, joys through these mediums, often with great clarity.

-I’m an activist.
-When I am distrusting of someone or something, I am honest and open about it.
-I don’t see life as a competition to be solely won, I see it as a series of interconnected mutually beneficial goals to be achieved.
-When I observe injustice, evil, or cruelty: I call it out!
-I support indigenous rights, human rights, I support women, I support the marginalized.

-I’m a father and husband.
-First and foremost, it is what matters most to me; the health and safety of my family.
-(That rhymes, see, told you I’m an artist 😉)

-## Let’s learn together!